 The other day I was reading an article about tanks and it mentioned a few myths.
 There are a lot of myths about some tanks and it amazed me how many people actually believe they are all true.
 So, I thought about writing an article covering some of the most popular myths surrounding the Sherman tank.

 This must be the most popular myth about the Sherman tank.
 “Catastrophic hits” to the tank, that is, hits that would cause the tank to either explode or catch on fire.
 Allegedly, British tank crews nicknamed the tank the Ronson, because the lighter of the same name had a motto of “Lights the first time, every time!”.

 The truth is, that early in the war the Sherman had a nearly identical rate of failures when compared to other tanks, like the Panzer IV.
-Early version of the Sherman had very vulnerable ammo racks, which were stored in the “humps” near the front of the hull.
+An early version of the Sherman had very vulnerable ammo racks, which were stored in the “humps” near the front of the hull.
 German gunners knew about this, so it was easy for them to hit for catastrophic kills.
-US Army knew about this problem, so they moved the ammo racks to the bottom of the tank and in mid 1944, they introduced wet stowage to the ammo compartment, resulting in the rate of failure decreasing an incredible 75%.
-Sherman’s equipped with an wet ammo rack had 15% chances of ammo rack fire or detonation, compared to 60-80% of a dry stowage Sherman.
+US Army knew about this problem, so they moved the ammo racks to the bottom of the tank and in mid-1944, they introduced wet stowage to the ammo compartment, resulting in the rate of failure decreasing an incredible 75%.
+Sherman’s equipped with a wet ammo rack had 15% chances of ammo rack fire or detonation, compared to 60-80% of a dry stowage Sherman.

 Conclusion, there is truth behind the myth, but it was exaggerated.